 By default, some of your apps are set to start up with your Mac.
 Not only will they slow down the startup process, but they’ll also run in the background without you noticing and use up RAM.

-Can CleanMyMac 3 fix high memory usage issue?
+Can CleanMyMac X fix high memory usage issue?

 To fix heavy RAM usage, you’ll need to handle apps and items that consume too much memory.
-CleanMyMac 3 makes it easier by letting you access all plugins and app helpers in one place.
+CleanMyMac X (download it for free here) makes it easier by letting you access all plugins and app helpers in one place.
+It’s a simple RAM cleaner you can use anytime.
 Plus, it enables you to check memory usage at a glance.
 If it looks like your Mac is running out of free RAM, try doing the following.

-- Check how much RAM’s in use in CleanMyMac 3 Menu, or open the Dashboard to get more details: you can see how RAM is distributed between different categories of data.
+- Check how much RAM’s in use in CleanMyMac X Menu.
+You’ll see how RAM is distributed between different categories of data.

 - Disable browser extensions and login items that consume a lot of RAM with the Extensions module.
 That will help you cut down memory usage.

 All CleanMyMac’s features are available without limitations in the full version, so if you’re still using the trial, consider getting a license here.

 How to get more RAM on my Mac?